-Catch and release fishing programs are available at Fish Camp, Hunting Lodge, Phillips Junction and Abreu as well as permitted in most of Philmont waters.
-Fishing is NOT permitted in the South Ponil Creek.
-Fishing gear is available for purchase at the Tooth of Time Traders.
+Catch and release fishing programs are available at Fish Camp, Hunting Lodge, and Phillips Junction as well as permitted in most of Philmont waters.
+Fishing is NOT permitted in the Middle, North or South Ponil Creeks, and at Cimarroncita, Fishing flies are available for purchase at the Tooth of Time Traders.
 Loaner poles and flys are also available at the camps listed above.